Galp sees delays in Brazil from Petrobras graft probe

 The problems will delay a planned increase in output capacity by 600,000 barrels a day in the BM-S-11 block south of Rio de Janeiro that was purchased by Petrobras, Galp and BG Group in 2000.

-The Lula field, now in test production, produced 278,000 barrels a day of oil and 12.1 million cubic meters of gas a day in January, Brazil’s oil regulator ANP says.
+The Lula field, now in test production, produced 278,000 barrels a day of oil and 12.1 million cubic metres of gas a day in January, Brazil’s oil regulator ANP says.

 BM-S-11 is believed to hold about 8 billion barrels of oil in several fields and was the first major discovery in Brazil’s giant “sub-salt” province first announced in 2007.